terramate-io/terramate-docs/cli/reference/cmdline/run.md

 When running commands you can filter for a specific subset of stacks such as:

 - Stacks that have changed in the current branch or since the last merge (git-based filtering).
-- Stacks with or without specific tags are set in configuration.
+- Stacks with or without specific tags set in the stack configuration.
 - Stacks in a subtree of the repository.
 - Stacks with a specific health status as known by Terramate Cloud, e.g. `drifted` or `failed` stacks.